Darrach and Sauve-Kapandji Procedures

 A Darrach procedure is reserved for patients with chronic DRUJ (distal radioulna joint) instability or DRUJ arthritis.
-This surgical procedure involves resection of the ulnar head which eliminates the rubbing of the distal portion of the ulna on the sigmoid notch of the radius which can be a source of pain in these patients.
+This surgical procedure involves resection of the ulnar head which eliminates the rubbing of the distal portion of the ulna on the sigmoid notch of the radius.

 Sauve -Kapandji procedure involves fusion of the ulnar head to the radius and resection of a portion of the distal ulnar shaft.
 This allows the structures of the TFCC to remain intact while eliminating pain at the DRUJ.
 Resecting a portion of the distal ulnar shaft preserves the ability of the arm to supinate and pronate (turning your palm up and down).